 Our annual art show, YOUNG

-The Preschool children have been deep in the process of art exploration over the last couple of weeks as they dab, draw, print, paint, and collage.
-Room 2 children are using their study of dinosaurs as a platform for their art showpiece, while in Room 1 children have been looking through books and learning about how mandalas are created.
+The Preschool children have been deep in the process of art exploration over the last couple of weeks as they build, draw, paint, and work with clay.
+Room 2 children are using their study of flowers as a platform for their art showpiece, while in Room 1 children have been delving into architecture.